pegasone/pegasone.github.io/index.md

 <h4>2020-10-13</h4>

-I have chosen to pronounce <b>ACPO-14</b> as Asclepius; it's easier and more intuitive this way.
-So, let's take a the Asclepius index list today:
+I find the ACPO in <b>ACPO-14</b> to be more easily pronounced as 'Asclepius'.
+Let's take a the Asclepius index list today:

 ![Figure 28](/img/img034.png)

-The now usual suspects still occupy the Top 10.
+The usual suspects still occupy the Top 10.
 Argentina is bizarre not only because it has a positive rate that has went through the roof lately but also because it keeps adjusting its active case count.
-However, several countries appear to have been doing this kind of adjustments lately, legit or not.

 ![Figure 29](/img/img035.png)
 ![Figure 30](/img/img036.png)